karakanb/blog/_posts/2020-10-12-pihole-on-raspberry-using-pi-docker-and-docker-compose.md

 In order to be able to reach our Raspberry Pi from our primary computer, we need to have SSH access to the Pi.
 By default, Raspberry Pi OS disables the SSH access for security reasons; therefore, we need to enable it. **Be careful: we are enabling SSH access because we are going to be using our Raspberry only in our internal network; if you are thinking of setting this up for your office space or a public network, you need to think about securing the SSH connection, especially getting rid of the password and using public-private key authentication.**

-Enabling the SSH connection is very simple: open your SD card contents on your computer, and create a new file called ssh there.
-The file doesn’t need to have anything written into it, and make sure there is no extension in the file name, like .txt or anything: just name it as ssh.
+Enabling the SSH connection is very simple: open your SD card contents on your computer, and create a new file called `ssh` there.
+The file doesn’t need to have anything written into it, and make sure there is no extension in the file name, like `.txt` or anything: just name it as `ssh`.
 The first time the OS boots, it’ll check the existence of this file, and enable SSH access on your Raspberry.

 Once this is done, your operating system is ready to be used.